Preserving Rowing History

 The funds we raise will cover expenses such as photo restoration and high-resolution scanning; preservation and digitization of films; preservation and scanning of letters, documents and other paper memorabilia; research expenses; storage; and other expenses related to saving and sharing this wealth of information, including launching and maintaining a website and social media pages.

-We have a website at RowingArchives.org that is currently being completely rebuilt (another thing we need to pay for), which will be a virtual museum for all of our materials.
+We have a website at RowingArchives.org that is still waiting for a redesign and rebuild (another thing we need to pay for), which will be a virtual museum for all of our materials.
 For now we are using our Facebook page to post items of interest and new discoveries: www.facebook.com/rowingarchives.

 And, of course, in addition to financial support, if you have any historic rowing-related materials from your rowing career or that of your parents or grandparents, we're most interested in helping you save, preserve and share them.
 Please email us with details and we'll give you the best advice we can on how to best preserve your materials.